sirca/clusterous/docs/environment_file.md

     # The component to connect to and the ports.
 In the format:
     # local_port:component_name:source_port
     service: 8888:master:8888
-    # An optional message to display to the user once the port is exposed.
+    # An optional custom message to display to the user once the port is exposed.
     # The "{url}" field is replaced by an HTTP url to the tunnel
     message: "To access the master, use this URL: {url}"
 ```